 - You can chose to preload the cache right away by clicking on Preload Cache Now but this is optional.

 Caching pages will increase the first byte time of our speed test because there’s less processing involved.

 Here is an example of performance improvement through caching.
 The first row shows our performance before caching and the second row shows our performance after.

 By simply applying these on-site optimization tips, the load time has improved by 89%.

 If your website has a high level of traffic, you might want to take things a step further and use a Content Delivery Network (CDN).
 A CDN will replicate the content of your website on multiple servers that are located around the world.
 Visitors will download your website from the location that is geographically closest to them.

-For this tutorial, we’ll be using Cloudflare, a CDN that can cache all of the static resources of your website and decreases load time for your visitors, no matter where they are geographically located.
+One CDN we recommend is CloudFlare, a CDN that can cache all of the static resources of your website and decreases load time for your visitors no matter where they are geographically located.

 Here’s how to use CloudFlare with your WordPress blog:

 - Go to your Bluehost control panel and click the CloudFlare icon.